Advice from IBM Recruiters

 • Treat the interview as more conversational, as if someone just wants to learn more about you and your previous working experiences” – Diane, Philippines

-• “An interview is a fantastic opportunity to not only ask questions about the job you applied to, but also about life at IBM, career growth plans, recognition opportunities, internal development culture, diversity and inclusion actions, corporate social responsibility activities, etc. Interviewers are always happy to answer questions.” – Angela, Spain
+• “An interview is a fantastic opportunity to not only ask questions about the job you applied to, but also about the culture, career growth plans, recognition opportunities, diversity and inclusion actions, corporate social responsibility activities, etc. Interviewers are always happy to answer questions.” – Angela, Spain

 • Ask your recruiter for feedback to help you identify areas of improvement that you can make before your next interview.” – Sabhyasachi, India